edgeryders/dynalist_companion/README.md

     The first command that shows its version as 3.6 is the right one to use below (we'll use `python3.6` always and be on the safe side).
 Maybe you have to install it first.
 Ubuntu 16.04 LTS for example provides only Python 3.5, which will not work – fix it as follows ([source](https://askubuntu.com/a/865569)):

        $ sudo add-apt-repository ppa:deadsnakes/ppa
-       $ sudo apt-get update
+       $ sudo apt update
-       $ sudo apt-get install python3.6
+       $ sudo apt install python3.6

 2. Make sure you have installed the Python Package Manager, aka `pip`.
 If necessary, install it.
 If you have Python 3.6 installed from your default operating system packages (Ubuntu 16.10 and higher), you can just do:

        $ sudo apt install python3-pip

-        # Check if its installed:
+       # Check if PIP is installed now:
-        $ python -m pip --version
+       $ python3.6 -m pip --version

-        # Output:
+       # The output should be like this:
-        pip 18.0 from /home/debendra/.local/lib/python3.6/site-packages/pip (python 3.6)
+       pip 18.0 from …/lib/python3.6/site-packages/pip (python 3.6)

     Otherwise, if you followed the above instructions for Ubuntu 16.04, you'd do this:

        $ curl https://bootstrap.pypa.io/get-pip.py | sudo python3.6

-3. Create python virtual environment
+3. Create a Python virtual environment

     It is often useful to have one or more Python environments where you can experiment with different combinations of packages without affecting your main installation.
 Python supports this through virtual environments.
 The virtual environment is a copy of an existing version of Python with the option to inherit existing packages.
-    A virtual environment is also useful when you need to work on a shared system and do not have permission to install packages as you will be able to install them in the virtual environment.
+(A virtual environment is also useful when you need to work on a shared host system and do not have permission to install packages as you will be able to install them in the virtual environment.)

-    Make sure you have pip is installed.

-    `CD` in your project directory.

-     **Install virtual env:**

-     `$ pip install virtualenv`

-    **Initialize virtual environment.**
+   1. Change into your project directory.
+This would be a directory like `/path/to/your/project/`, not the `/path/to/your/project/dynalist_companion/` subdirectory that contains the actual source code.
+This step is essential, as the Python virtual environment (links to Python executables etc.) will be installed here.

+   2. Install the `virtualenv` package:

+          $ pip3.6 install virtualenv

+   3. Initialize the virtual environment:

-    `$ virtualenv venv`
+          $ virtualenv venv

-     **Activate virtual environment**
+   4. Activate the virtual environment:

-    `$ source venv/bin/activate`
+          $ source venv/bin/activate

-   **Output:**

-    `(venv) debendraoli@debendra:~/projects/dynalist_companion$`
+      Output should be like:

+          $ (venv) user@host:~/projects/dynalist_companion

+4. Install PIP 10.0.1 inside the virtual environment.

+       pip install pip==10.0.1

+    Explanation: While it's ok to have PIP 18.0 (currently the [newest version](https://pip.pypa.io/en/stable/news/)) installed system-wide, that version does not work to install the packages we need due to a bug (similar to [here](https://pyrmin.io/gitlab/pyrmin/pyrmin/commit/b59649bc14972fead9adf96d3b03fc719e864b8b)).
+So we install the version immediately before that, which is PIP 10.0.1 (they switched to calendar-based versioning after that, which is why the next version is indeed PIP 18).
+We can't do this step inside the `requirements.txt` mechanism via our `setup.py` step, as that would already produce the error mentioned above.
+So we had to do it manually.

-4. Run setup files:
+5. Run the setup script:

-    We value your time, So we made setup process so easy, you don't have to run any other commands for setup now.
+    We value your time, so we made the setup process easy :-) You don't have to run any other commands for setup now.
-    Our setup files does everything in mere seconds.
+    Our setup script does everything in mere seconds.

-    `python setup.py`
+       $ cd dynalist_companion/
+       $ python3.6 setup.py

-    Copy secret code generated by `setup.py` for new registration.
+6. Save the secret code generated by `setup.py` to share it later with those you want to allow registration.

     Of course, you can manually change the secret code by changing the value of `SECRET_CODE` in `config.py`.

-    **NOTE: THE `SECRET_KEY` IS DIFFERENT FROM `SECRET_CODE` WHICH IS PRIVATE KEY FOR YOUR APPLICATION AND VITAL, THUS CANNOT BE SHARED IN PUBLIC TO PREVENT SECURITY BREACHES.**

-5. Fill in your Dynalist API secret token into `config.py`.
+7. Fill in your Dynalist API secret token into `config.py`.

     (You should use the API secret token of a Dynalist account that has read-only access to the Dynalist file you want to use with ths software, and none beyond that.
 Means, set up a Dynalist account for your team.
 Don't just use your personal one, because that would give this software, and everyone with access to the server you install it on, access to all your other Dynalist documents as well, including personal ones.
 Also don't give the account used by this software write access to your documents in the Dynalist "Manage Sharing …" settings.
 It is not necessary and would only create the danger that software bugs could delete that file's content.)

-6. Fill in the file ID of the Dynalist file to process for notifictaions into `config.py`.
+7. Fill in the file ID of the Dynalist file to process for notifictaions into `config.py`.

     Right now, only a single file is supported.
 You can find out the file ID by opening the file in Dynalist and copying out the part of the URL from the browser's address bar that is behind `https://dynalist.io/d/`.

-7. Fill in GMail credentials of an e-mail address to use for sending out the notifications into `config.py`.
+8. Fill in the credentials of an e-mail account to use for sending out the notifications into `config.py`.

 Congratulations!!!